Improved bounds on the cop number when forbidding a minor: Introduction

 Andreae also proves, using similar but more specific methods, that connected $K_{3,3}$-minor-free graphs and $K_5$-minor-free graphs have cop number at most 3, strengthening Aigner and Fromme's result, as well as showing that connected $K_{3,3}^-$-minor-free graphs and $K_5^-$-minor-free graphs (here $H^-$ designates the graph $H$ with one edge removed) have cop number at most 2, and that when forbidding the $(t+1)$-vertex wheel graph $W_t$ as a minor the cop number is at most $\left\lceil\frac{t}{3}\right\rceil+1$.

 Joret, Kaminsky and Theis \cite{joret_cops_2010}, inspired by Andreae's paper, have considered the cop number when forbidding a subgraph or an induced subgraph, and when bounding the treewidth of the graph.
-The question of bounding the cop number of graphs with one or multiple forbidden induced subgraphs has gained traction is recent years, see for instance \cite{sivaraman_application_2019,chudnovsky_cops_2023,masjoody_cops_2020} and references therein.
+The question of bounding the cop number of graphs with one or multiple forbidden induced subgraphs has gained traction is recent years, see for instance \cite{sivaraman_application_2019,chudnovsky_cops_2024,masjoody_cops_2020} and references therein.
 However, there have been no improvements to the upper bounds on the cop number of graphs with an excluded minor since Andreae's paper.

-In \cref{sec:notation}, we define the notation we will be using throughout this paper.
-In \cref{sec:paths}, we recall the classical path guarding strategy for cops and deduce a more convenient form for our use.
-In \cref{sec:main}, we prove our main result, \cref{thm:main}, which is a technical generalization of \cref{thm:andreaemain}.
+Our main result generalizes and improves the bounds in \cref{thm:andreaemain}.
+As it requires some technical definitions, we postpone its statement to \cref{sec:main}.
 The improved bounds are most significant when $H$ is sparse, for instance graphs when $H-h$ is a subdivision of a much smaller graph, or is small.
-In \cref{sec:applications}, we show a few notable applications of our main result:
+In particular, we show a few notable applications of our main result:

 \begin{itemize} \item We show that the cop number of linklessly embeddable graphs is at most 6; previously the upper bound was 9. \item We show that our main result encompasses \cref{thm:andreaemain}, as well as many of Andreae's more specific results mentioned earlier. \item We improve the known upper bounds on the cop number of $K_{3,t}$-minor-free graphs and $K_{2,t}$-minor-free graphs by a factor of 2. \item We provide an example where our method improves the cop number by a factor of $4$. \end{itemize}